-The evaluation work was carried out and prepared in compliance with Canadian National Instrument 43-101, and the mineral resources in this estimate were calculated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council May 2014.
+The evaluation work was carried out and prepared in compliance with NI 43-101, and the mineral resources in this estimate were calculated using CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council May 2014.
 The current in-situ resource estimation for measured and indicated resources is shown in Table 1-1, and inferred resources are shown in Table 1-2 and Table 1-3.
 These resources are inclusive of the reported reserves.
 There are no measured resources external to reserves, as all resources classified as measured have been converted into proven or probable reserves.
 There has also been an evaluation of inferred resources within two tailings areas, as there is a potential for re-processing this material.